-Construction activity is starting to pick up in a few countries in Western Europe, these include, Portugal, Belgium, Ireland and Netherlands.
-Much of the future growth will be enhanced by the improving economies and increased government spending on public facilities and infrastructure projects.
-European economies, for the most part, appear to be improving as we transition into the 2nd half of 2018, at least half a dozen countries are starting to see positive signs of growth for the first time in more than eight years.
-The Euro Zone is projected to see 1.9% to 2.2% GDP growth in the 2nd half of 2018, the European construction sector is expected to see slow to moderate growth for the next two years.
+Construction activity is starting to pick up in a few countries in Western Europe, these countries include, Portugal, Belgium, Ireland and Netherlands.
+Much of the future construction growth will be enhanced by the improving economies and increased Government spending on public facilities and infrastructure projects.
+European economies (for the most part) appear to be improving as we transition into the 4th Q of 2018.
+At least half a dozen countries are starting to see positive signs of growth for the first time in more than eight years.
+The Euro Zone is projected to see 1.9% to 2.2% GDP growth in the 2019, the European construction sector is expected to see slow to moderate growth for the next two years.

-The German GDP growth is forecast to be 2.4% by the end of 2018, unemployment is currently 3.5%.
-Inflation is low at 1.8%.
-Germany is the largest economy in the Euro Zone, slow and steady growth appears to be on the cards for the 2nd half of 2018, and German construction activity in the 2nd half of 2018 is expected to moderately improve over 2017 levels.
+Germany is still the #1 country in the EU, if Germany is doing well then the rest of Europe should be performing well – however, going into 2019 Germany is not performing to its’ full potential.
+The German GDP growth is forecast to be 2.5% by the end of 2018, unemployment is currently 3.4%.
+Inflation remains low at 1.9%.
+Germany is the largest economy in the Euro Zone, slow and steady growth appears to be on the cards for the 2019, and German construction activity in 2019 is expected to moderately improve over 2018 levels.
+The Nord Stream 2 Pipeline Project a controversial gas pipeline project from Russia to Germany has recently broken ground.

-The French economy is forecast to grow by 1.9% for the 2nd half of 2018.
-Lower energy costs are projected to uphold France on a moderate path forward to a slow economic recovery.
-The construction sector continues to experience minimal growth; there are a number of major infrastructure / transportation projects in the pipeline, unemployment in France is forecast to be in the 8.5% to 8.9% range in the 2nd half of 2018, with construction escalation in the 1.6% to 1.9% range.
+The French economy is forecast to grow by 1.7% for the 4th Q of 2018.
+Higher energy costs could hinder future construction in 2019, however it appears that France is on a slow economic recovery.
+The construction sector continues to experience minimal growth; there are a number of major infrastructure / transportation projects in the pipeline.
+Unemployment in France is forecast to be in the 8.9% to 9.2% range in the 4th Q of 2018, with construction escalation in the 1.9% to 2.4% range.